Integrity

 - criminal offences such as theft and fraud

-- inappropriate behaviour, for example any act involving the use of abusive language, insult, violence, discrimination, bullying, sexual or other harassment
+- inappropriate behaviour, for example any act involving the use of abusive language, insults, violence, discrimination, bullying, or sexual or other harassment

 - conflict of interest